SwarmStorm/awesome/README.md

 *   [nhn/tui.calendar](https://github.com/nhn/tui.calendar) - 🍞📅A JavaScript calendar that has everything you need.

-*   [Royal-lobster/Syncia](https://github.com/Royal-lobster/Syncia) - 🌟 Chrome extension that enables users to chat with ChatGPT by opening a sidebar on any website

 ## miscellaneous

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers